jhu-ip/cs220-summer22/index.md

 ## News

+* **June 15th** — [HW1](assign/hw1.html) has been updated to more precisely
+  describe under what circumstances the "invalid item" and "malformed expression" error messages should be generated.
 * **June 13th** — [HW3](assign/hw3.html) is due by 11pm on **Wed, June 22nd**.
 * **June 7th** — The [CA office hours schedule](officehours.html) has been posted.
 * **June 6th** — Welcome!
 [HW0](assign/hw0.html) is due by 11pm on **Thurs, Jun 9th** and